 The Lancet analysed ten genome sequences taken from the bronchoalveolar lavage fluid of nine patients.
 99.98% of the sequences were the same, which tells us that the virus is new in the human population as viruses mutate quickly.
 They also found that 88% of the nCoV-2019 genome had the identity of two bat-derived SARS-like coronaviruses.

-While the viruses may have jumped from animals to people, the main route of infection in people is direct contact with an infected person or fomites (contaminated objects such as door handles and surfaces).
+While the viruses may have jumped from animals to people, the main route of infection in people is direct contact with an infected person or fomites (contaminated objects such as door handles and surfaces) and aerosols.
 COVID-19 can remain suspended in the air for three hours, copper for 4 hours, cardboard up to 24 hours and on plastic and stainless steel up to 72 hours.

 Symptoms of COVID-19